8-bitStudio/3d-jelly/README.md

 - MJPEG playback can be heavy on Old 3DS hardware.
 - Audio support is still being tuned.
 - Some Jellyfin server transcoding settings may affect playback.
+- does not close right

 ## Credits

 3dJelly is developed by 8 Bit Studio.

-Jellyfin is a separate open source media server project.
-3dJelly is an unofficial client.
+[Jellyfin](https://github.com/jellyfin/jellyfin) is a separate open source media server project.
+3dJelly is an unofficial client and not affiliated with jellyfin.